Submitting information on chemicals

 Businesses that discontinue selling a chemical also need to cancel their chemical notification in the KemiDigi system.

 Quantitative information is collected annually on all the chemicals included in the KemiDigi system at the end of February.
-Quantitative information for the year 2018 will not be collected at the beginning of March but later on in the year.
+Quantitative information for the year 2018 will be collected at 20.5.-20.9.2019.
 Businesses need to report the volume of chemicals they have manufactured or imported in tonnes as accurately as possible.